This page gives an overview of some of the grant supports and information available for electric vehicle owners and buyers.

 The scheme refund amount depends on your vehicle type, vehicle class (private, light goods vehicle, SPSV and HDV), the toll location and the time you went through it.
 You must get an EV tag.
-The scheme is expected to run until 30 June 2023 or until 50,000 drivers use it.
+The scheme will end on 31 December 2023.

 The annual motor tax rate for an electric vehicle is €120 per year for a Battery Electric Vehicle.
 Electric vehicles are the lowest tax band for motor tax.